Senior Managing Partner | JFerdinand@24iplg.com

 In addition, Jessica assists clients in capitalizing on the value of intellectual property rights, by identifying and evaluating opportunities and negotiating a wide range of intellectual property agreements.

-Her clients include toy and game companies, jewelers, apparel manufacturers, licensing agents and manufacturer’s representatives, software developers, restaurateurs, artists, textile designers, and publishers.
+Her clients include apparel manufacturers, toy and game companies, jewelers, licensing agents and manufacturer’s representatives, software developers, restaurateurs, fine artists, textile designers, authors and publishers.

-Jessica honed her negotiation skills while working as a literary agent and foreign scout and as a subsidiary rights executive for book publishing companies, including HarperCollins and Henry Holt.
+Before joining Ferdinand IP, Jessica was a partner with Grimes & Battersby, LLP, an intellectual property boutique located in Fairfield County, Connecticut.
+She previously honed her negotiation skills while working as a literary agent and foreign scout and as a subsidiary rights executive for book publishing companies, including HarperCollins and Henry Holt.
 Jessica has parlayed this knowledge and experience into success for her clients, negotiating several multiple-book publishing deals on behalf of authors and artists, including in connection with a New York Times best-selling children’s book series.

 Jessica received an A.B. (with Honors) from Brown University with a dual concentration in Cognitive Science and Russian Language & Literature.
 She received her J.D. from Benjamin N. Cardozo School of Law with a concentration in intellectual property law.
 During law school, she interned with Southern District of New York Judge Deborah A. Batts.
 Jessica has also worked for the Russian Academy of Sciences in Moscow.

-In her free time, Jessica is co-leader of her daughter’s Girl Scout Troop, and she interviews applicants to Brown University for the Brown Alumni Schools Committee.
-(Languages: Russian, French, Italian and Hebrew.)
+In her free time, Jessica interviews applicants to Brown University on behalf of the Brown Alumni Schools Committee.

 Senior Trademark Paralegal | Annam@24iplg.com